A practical guide to Zendesk messaging automation in 2026

 Using automations for time-based Zendesk messaging automation

-Automations, on the other hand, are your "wait and see" rules.
+Automations, on the other hand, are your scheduled rules.
 They run on a cycle (usually every hour) and check all your tickets to see if a certain amount of time has passed since something happened.

 Here are a few ways you might use automations: